advanced-security/ghe-cross-instance-committers/README.md

 https://${ghes-url}.com/stafftools/ghas_committers
 ```

+> **Note**
+> If you are struggling to get the file to download because your instance is extremely large, please contact your account team for assistance.

 If you are interested in knowing your maximum committer number (e.g. the total number of unique developers across your whole GHE instance), click the download button next to the `Total billable committers if GHAS is enabled for all repositories` option.

 If you are interested in knowing your current committer number (e.g. the total number of unique developers across your whole GHE instance who are curently consuming a GHAS licence), click the download button next to the `Current active committer count` option.